 Ms. Wherthey argued that the Agency could not process Mrs. Bennett's retirement paperwork because she was required to submit it during her lifetime, and she had failed to do so prior to her death.
-The Agency did not receive any completed retirement application forms from Mrs. Bennett prior to her death, and the forms were only submitted by Mr. Bennett after Mrs. Bennett's death.
-Ms. Wherthey asked that the Board of Trustees adopt the Administrative Committee's proposed summary decision and deny Mr. Bennett's appeal.
+The Agency notified Mrs. Bennett of her eligibility for a vested allowance in a letter dated November 6, 2013, and had sent her a requested estimate and the required paperwork, but unfortunately, the Agency did not receive any completed retirement application forms from Mrs. Bennett prior to her death, and the forms were only submitted by Mr. Bennett after Mrs. Bennett's death.
+Ms. Wherthey also explained that Mrs. Bennett's retirement records show that she received a full refund of all of her previously accumulated contributions and interest, and therefore, there was nothing due and payable on her account.